SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/AboutCloudPlatform/Custom_cloud_endpoint_configuration.md

 # Customizing the cloud endpoint configuration

 From [DataMiner CloudGateway](xref:DataMinerExtensionModules#cloudgateway) 2.9.6 onwards, an HTTP(S) endpoint will be hosted in this module.
 This allows other [DataMiner Extension Modules](xref:DataMinerExtensionModules#dataminer-extension-modules-dxms) to communicate with the cloud via the [DataMiner CloudGateway](xref:DataMinerExtensionModules#cloudgateway) in an efficient and secure way without the other DxMs needing direct internet access.

-Note this endpoint only allows traffic to the _*.dataminer.services_, which also is present in the default configuration.
-This endpoint is required for some features like for example [Remote Support](link here pls), so that log files request from the cloud also can be uploaded towards the cloud.
+This endpoint is required for some features like for example [Remote Log Collection](xref:RemoteLogCollection#RemoteLogCollection), so that log files request from the cloud also can be uploaded towards the cloud.

+Note this endpoint only allows traffic to the _*.dataminer.services_, which you can see in the default _CloudEndpointOptions_ configuration under _FirewallRules_.

 By the default configuration port tcp/5100 will be used as mentioned in [Overview of IP ports used in a DMS](xref:Configuring_the_IP_network_ports#overview-of-ip-ports-used-in-a-dms).
-This endpoint can be adjusted or disabled for each [DataMiner CloudGateway](xref:DataMinerExtensionModules#cloudgateway) by overriding the configuration file as shown below.
+This endpoint can be adjusted or completely disabled for each [DataMiner CloudGateway](xref:DataMinerExtensionModules#cloudgateway) by overriding the configuration file as shown below.
+Note that disabling the cloud endpoint on all CloudGateways also directly results in disabling the functionality of features like [Remote Log Collection](xref:RemoteLogCollection#RemoteLogCollection), as an example.

 Note that the configured port must be available on the hosting server so the module is able to start.
 Make sure that the configured ports also are open on the internal network, so other DxMs can access these endpoints hosted in the CloudGateways.